-Prerequisite(s): Biology of the Living Earth or a physical science
+Prerequisite(s): Biology of the Living Earth or a physical science Fee: \$15 Nonrefundable, consumable lab fee

+Prerequisite(s): Biology of the Living Earth or Animal Biology.
 Environmental Science is a full-year science elective course.
 This laboratory course will enable students to learn about environmental issues, both from scientific and social points of view.
 Scientific principles and methodologies studied will allow students to identify and analyze both natural and man-made environmental problems, and to evaluate alternative solutions for resolving them.
-Students enrolled for EVCC credit (5 credits) will have a tuition fee, which is determined by the college.
+Students enrolled for EvCC credit (5 credits) will have a tuition fee, which is determined by the college.
 See instructor for details.

-AP BIOLOGY: SCI601/602 Open to Grade(s): 10, 11, 12
+AP BIOLOGY: SCI601/602

+Open to Grade(s): 10, 11, 12 Length: 1 year life science

+Prerequisite(s): Chemistry

-Prerequisite(s): Chemistry Fee: \$25 Nonrefundable, consumable lab fee AP Biology is a full-year life science course designed to be equivalent to an introductory Biology course in college.
+AP Biology is a full-year life science course designed to be equivalent to an introductory Biology course in college.
 The primary goal of this course is to educate students about the biological community.
 The major units will include biochemistry, cell structure and function, energy transformation, molecular genetics, heredity, evolution, taxonomy of phyla, ecology and animal behavior.
 This is a lecture/laboratory class, with a one day a week early morning lab.
 Students will be responsible for in-class as well as out-of-class research.
-This class will prepare students to take the AP Biology exam in May, which, if passed, may grant them college credit This course prepares students to take the Washington Comprehensive Assessment of Science (WCAS).
+This class will prepare students to take the AP Biology exam in May, which, if passed, may grant them college credit.
+This course prepares students to take the Washington Comprehensive Assessment of Science (WCAS).
 There is no summer assignment for this course.
 Students enrolled for EvCC credit will have a tuition fee, which is determined by the college.
 See instructor for details.

-AP CHEMISTRY: SCI605/606 Open to Grade(s): 10, 11, 12
+AP CHEMISTRY: SCI605/606

+Open to Grade(s): 10, 11, 12 Length: 1 year Algebra-based physical science Credit(s): 1.0

-Prerequisite(s): General Chemistry Fee: \$25 Nonrefundable, consumable lab fee AP Chemistry is a full year physical science course designed to give the student a college level understanding of general
+Prerequisite(s): General Chemistry

+AP Chemistry is a full year physical science course designed to give the student a college level understanding of general Chemistry.
-Chemistry.
 The course examines many of the topics covered in General Chemistry in greater depth, as well as new areas such as thermodynamics, equilibrium, and molecular geometry.
 It is recommended that students take AP Chemistry directly after the year that they have taken General Chemistry for maximum retention and success.
 Students will apply the principles they have learned in theory to a laboratory for reinforcement, development of techniques, and error analysis.
 This is a lecture/laboratory class, with a one day a week early morning lab.
-This class will prepare students to take the AP Chemistry exam in May, which, if passed, may grant them college credit.
+This class will prepare students to take the

+AP Chemistry exam in May, which, if passed, may grant them college credit.
 Students must have Internet access, as homework assignments may be online.
 This course prepares students to take the Washington Comprehensive Assessment of Science (WCAS) and meets the minimum college entrance requirements for one credit of algebra-based science.
 Students must meet with instructor before the end of the school year to get the required summer assignment.

-AP COMPUTER SCIENCE PRINCIPLES CTT 605/606
+AP COMPUTER SCIENCE PRINCIPLES

+CTT 605/606